Rhode Island RN to BSN Programs

 - Healthcare Informatics

-There are a few online RN to BSN programs throughout the state - an economical way for RNs to continue building their professional credentials without the costs associated with out of state scholarship for working professionals.
-Like other states, Rhode Island BSN degrees must be accredited by either the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN), and require 120 credits (newly earned or in partial transfer from a completed ADN program) in order to earn a BSN.
+There are a few online RN to BSN programs throughout the state – an economical way for RNs to continue building their professional credentials without the costs associated with out-of-state scholarships for working professionals.
+Like other states, Rhode Island BSN degrees must be accredited by either the American Association of Colleges of Nursing (AACN) or the Accreditation Commission for Education in Nursing (ACEN), and require 120 credits (newly earned or in partial transfer from a completed ADN program) in order to earn a BSN.

 Admissions and Program Length

-Students at the University of Rhode Island will submit their ADN transcripts first for review in order to see how many credits are left to earn from the standard 120 that comprise a BSN degree.
-Usually students are left to earn 30 - 45 credits, which may take as little as 2 semesters, or as many as 6.
+Students at the University of Rhode Island will submit their ADN transcripts first for review in order to see how many credits are left to earn from the standard 120 that comprises a BSN degree.
+Usually, students are left to earn 30 – 45 credits, which may take as little as 2 semesters, or as many as 6.

 Tuition and Cost of Attendance

-With a median salary for RNs of about $76,000 per year, we can make some educated guesses about how much an ADN nurse makes, compared to a BSN nurse.
-With more jobs than ever being awarded to BSN holders, and ADN holders being limited in terms of growing their income potential - it's easy to note that ADN holders like start and stay around $55,000 per year, while BSN holders probably start around $65,000.
+With a median salary for RNs of about $66,000 per year, we can make some educated guesses about how much an ADN nurse makes, compared to a BSN nurse.
+The entry point for nurses is about $43,000 with the top end coming in closer to $90,000.
+With more jobs than ever being awarded to BSN holders, and ADN holders being limited in terms of growing their income potential – it’s easy to note that ADN holders like start and stay around the lower end, while BSN holders probably start around $66,000.
 BSN holders are also ideally positioned to start working toward their advanced level degrees that offer salaries of between $80,000 and $100,000 annually.